Skip to content ↓

 Computing

-Working in Scratch Junior, the children will learn that a sequence of commands has an outcome.
-They will modify designs to create their own quiz questions in ScratchJr.
+In Programming quizzes, the children will begin to understand that sequences of commands have an outcome, and make predictions based on their learning.
+They will use and modify designs to create their own quiz questions.

 General Information